web-warrior/AlaskaAir-AuroDemoV3/README.md

 Auro Demo v3 was created as a result of migrating the "Auro Demo v2" project to Vite/React v19 build and adding Lit to build reusable components.
 Auro v3 will eventually have additional web components and a few custom UI features to demonstrate some unique use cases using the Auro Design System.
 Stay tuned for additional updates coming soon.

-Auro Demo v2 project was created in 2021 by Alaska Airlines and is a scaffold project of a simple single page demo that uses Sass and Create React App.
+Auro Demo v2 project was created in 2021 by Alaska Airlines and is a scaffold project of a simple single page demo that uses the Auro Design System, Auro Design Tokens, SASS and Create React App.

 * Send any inquires about Aruo Demo v3 to: inquiry.webwarrior@gmail.com